 3 Information in this section excerpted and adapted primarily from Joint CMCS and SAMHSA Informational Bulletin on Coverage of Behavioral Health Services for Children, Youth and Young Adults with Significant Mental Health Conditions dated May 7, 2013.

 - Multidimensional Treatment Foster Care. - Attachment and Biobehavioral Catch-up (ABC) - Trauma Focused Cognitive Behavioral Therapy (TF-CBT).

-12.5.1 Children who are victims of sex trafficking
+12.5.1 Children who are victims or at risk of human trafficking